decentraland/adr/content/ADR-203-social-ws-login.md

 #### Solution 2: Disadvantages

 - The token must be sent with each message, even when the connection is persistent.
+Anyway, the definition of the proto is a stream, so the message will be sent once and open to hear new updated.
 - The message signature in the `.proto` file is modified to receive the token as a parameter, making messages incompatible with Solution 1 if migration is desired.
-- If multiple tokens for different users arrive on the same connection or multiple connections for the same user exist, it becomes more difficult to handle DoS attacks since connections cannot be rejected if they are for the same user.
+- If multiple tokens for different users arrive on the same connection or multiple connections for the same user exist, it becomes more difficult to handle DoS attacks (with the same token and different IP) since connections cannot be rejected if they are for the same user.
 - Validation of token against Synapse or Redis is required for each received message.

 ### Solution 3: Hybrid Model